PhaserEditor2D/PhaserEditor2D-v3-docs/first-steps/create-first-project.rst

     :alt: Select project template

   .. image:: ../images/first-steps-allInOne-new-project-marketplace-20220415.webp
     :alt: Select project template from the marketplace.

+  Projects in the marketplace are created by the Phaser Editor 2D team but also by the community.

 * When you select a project template, the IDE opens the OS file explorer.
 Select a directory where the project content will be copied: